Rosie Duffield: Harassment

 In September 2021 Duffield said she would miss the Labour Party conference in Brighton on security advice.
 According to The Sunday Times, she received online threats from transgender campaigners.
 Duffield discussed the abuse directed against her with House of Commons Speaker Sir Lindsay Hoyle, Labour's Chief Whip Sir Alan Campbell and her local police.
 Duffield told The Sunday Times that she mainly took the decision to miss the Party Conference "not because I really thought I was going to be attacked, but because I did not want to be the centre of attention."
 Duffield later made an unannounced appearance to speak at a fringe event at the party's conference hosted by the Labour Women's Declaration group.

 Duffield said in a series of tweets in January 2022 that she was "considering her future in the Labour party very carefully" because of the "obsessive harassment" received from party members and a lack of support from the party leadership against the "constant stream of fictional and factional bile that is written about me".

 In June 2024 a man was sentenced to two suspended jail sentences of eight weeks and a 12-month community order for making death threats against Duffield and the author J. K. Rowling.

 Personal life

-Duffield is in a relationship with a television producer named James Routh, and she has two sons from a previous relationship.
-During a debate on the Domestic Abuse Bill on 2 October 2019, she said she suffered domestic abuse in late 2017 from her partner at the time.
-She received a standing ovation from MPs at the end of her speech.
+Duffield is in a relationship with a television producer named James Routh; she has two sons from a previous relationship.
+During a debate on the Domestic Abuse Bill on 2 October 2019, she said she suffered domestic abuse in late 2017 from her then fiancé (neither of the above), and received a standing ovation.